EUMETNET/meteogate-documentation/docs/technical-architecture.md

-# Technical Architecture
+# Architecture

-This section provides an overview of the technical architecture of the MeteoGate system.
+This section provides an overview of the architecture of the MeteoGate system.
 It describes the system's key components and explains how they are deployed across cloud environments.

 The page covers:
 - A high-level architecture diagram showing the major components and information flows.